secretstartups/handbook/blog/release-posts/index.html.md

 ### Critical path tasks

-- Completing all the tasks assigned to the Release Post manager in the Release Post MR template
+- Completing all the tasks assigned to the Release Post Manager in the Release Post MR template
-  - Reminder: If you cannot perform any of the release post manager tasks between the 15th and the 22nd of the month as defined in the [monthly MR template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md), it is recommended you sign up for another release post.
-In the case that schedule/circumstances changes after you'd already signed up for the release post, please consult with Product Operations on how to best manage the situation.
+  - Reminder: If you cannot perform any of the Release Post Manager tasks between the 15th and the 22nd of the month as defined in the [monthly MR template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md), it is recommended you sign up for another release post.
+In the case that schedule/circumstances changes after you'd already signed up for the release post, please start a thread in #product in slack and tag `@justin`.
 - Working with VP of Product to identify the top feature to highlight on the release post page
 - Creating the What's New MR and working with the VP of Product to identify what to include in [What's New](/handbook/product/gitlab-the-product/index.html#using-whats-new-to-communicate-updates-to-users)
 - Sending out reminders about upcoming due dates
 - Merging the release post MR on the 22nd and ensuring the release post page goes live
 - Collecting feedback in the release post retrospective issue during the release post not just for your own challenges, but other team members challenges as they pop on Slack and other places
-  - Doing a sync retro with the Technical Writer, the Technical Advisor, the Release Post Manager Shadow, and the Product Operations DRI sometime between the 23rd and the 1st of the month, to identify and collaboratively complete actions to improve the process and update the handbook/MRs
+  - Doing a sync retro with the Technical Writer, the Technical Advisor and the Release Post Manager Shadow sometime between the 23rd and the 1st of the month, to identify and collaboratively complete actions to improve the process and update the handbook/MRs
   - Making sure all the action of the retrospective issue are completed and the issue closed before the next [release post automation task runs on the 3rd](#release-post-branch-creation-rake-task)

 ### Other key tasks